6lackmitchell/ffcbf-control/README.md

 ![experiment]

-See the video oon YouTube at: https://www.youtube.com/watch?v=3JPgKf1qCJM
+See the video on YouTube at: https://www.youtube.com/watch?v=3JPgKf1qCJM

+More updates to the README coming soon!